nperegrine/ybanklite/web/README.md

-> yBankLite improved Vue front-end with type-safe Vuex implementation and many other improvements.
+> Improved Vue front-end for yBankLite with type-safe Vuex implementation and many other improvements.

 ## Demo
 An online demo of this yBankLite PWA can be found at: